pleasefindmethis.com

 Search for donor units, compatible assemblies, local repair shops, and forums where someone may have a parts unit.

-Can a finder submit only a model number?
+Can a public clue contain only a model number?

-A model number can be useful as a source clue, but the strongest submission includes where to buy or who to contact.
+A model number can be useful, but the strongest clue also includes a public source or search path.

 Related guides